Table of Contents

 Job Prospects in the Administrator Industry

-- (DBA) sector in general is projected to grow at 15 percent based on the increasing data needs of all sectors of the economy, but there are two areas expected to show considerable growth:
+The database administrator (DBA) sector, in general, is projected to grow at 15 percent based on the increasing data needs of all sectors of the economy, but there are two areas expected to show considerable growth:

 - Healthcare DBAs are expected to be in high demand with the increase in electronic medical records with a projected growth of 43 percent.